 Q. Do you set up chairs and decorations for the ceremony?

 A. Chairs and decorations of any kind are not permitted to be setup at any of the ceremony locations.
 You may have hand held bouquets and boutonnieres or corsages.
 We can provide a couple of chairs, upon request, for any elderly or disabled guests, but all other guests should expect to stand during the wedding ceremony.
 This is a regulation established by the National Park Service.

 Q. Do we need a permit and how do we choose our ceremony location?

 A. You are required to obtain a Special Use Permit from the National Park.
 We assist you with this process after booking, but the actual permit fee is not included in our packages and must be submitted directly to the National Park along with the permit application.
-The fees range from $135 to $420 depending on the selected site.
+We are not allowed to complete the permit application for you.
+The fees range from $140 to $420 depending on the selected site.
+The fees are set by the National Park and are subject to change at any time.
 After you have booked with us, we will provide you with photos and detailed information about the available sites and help you make the best choice for your group.
 Some areas offer easy access, while others are require a small hike; one popular area can make guests who are fearful of heights feel very uneasy, so it’s important to discuss these factors with our team before making your site selection.

 Q. What is the maximum number of guests you can accomodate?